ammar-818/mind_hive_sub/README.md

 ```bash
 uvicorn main_api:app --reload
 ```
-3. See the API docs from
+3. See the API docs from http://127.0.0.1:8000/docs
 3. Request from the endpoint to see the response body.

+## API Endpoints

+- `/location`
+  - Given parameter `branch_name` of the outlet, this endpoint will return the *latitude* and *longitude* of the outlet.
+- `/distance`
+  - Given two points of outlet, this endpoint will return the distance between the outlets and check whehter it is within 5 km of radius by returning Boolean.

+## Database
+- Assumed `json` file as a simple database.